Khan/genqlient/DESIGN.md

 }
 ```

 Moreover, these types names should be as stable as possible: changing one part of a query (or another query) shouldn't change the type-names.
 And ideally, we might deduplicate: in a query like `{ self { id } myChildren { id } }` we'd be able to use a single type for both `self` and `myChildren`.
-Although maybe, if you want that, you have to use a fragment.
+Although maybe, if you want that, you have to use a fragment; it's clearly in conflict with having stable names.
+Or we can actually make this configurable!

 In other tools:
 - Apollo mostly uses named types (except alternatives of an interface/fragment are inline in TypeScript, but not in Flow), and in the above example names them, respectively, `MyQuery_user_User` and `MyQuery_user_User_children_User`, or maybe in some versions `MyQuery_user` and `MyQuery_user_children` in Flow/TypeScript.
 In Java and Scala in some cases they use nested types, e.g. `MyQuery.User.Children`.